hasanmhallak/Repo-Viewer/README.md

 # Repo Viewer

 ## OverView:

-**Repo Viewer** allow you to review all projects that listed in your `Gitlab Starred Project` in addition to the ability to view the `README.md` file.
+**Repo Viewer** allow you to view all your starred project in your `Github` account.
+You can `star` & `unstar` projects easily and search for any repository using the amazing floating search bar.
+You can also view the `README.md` file that is associated with each project.

 ## Features:
 * Authorization using the industry-standard protocol `OAuth 2.0`.